cyberbikepunk/picpac/README.md

 # picpac
-picpac picks and packs your pics
+PICPAC picks and packs your pics